 Coming in at the third spot, the 1,900-acre (7.69 km²) Lake Lillinonah is nestled in Fairfield, Litchfield, and New Haven counties in Connecticut’s northeast.
 Due to its massive size, it rarely sees large crowds along the beach.
 The beautiful and clear waters of Lake Lillinonah are irresistible to swimmers, anglers, and kayakers alike.
 The 72-kilometer (44.5 miles) shoreline of Lake Lillinonah is a magnificent wooded spot, making it a very peaceful lake.
 The lake has its own bald eagle observation area, emphasizing Lake Lillinonah’s most significant feature: its wildlife.
 The nearby George C. Waldo State Park is ideal for hunting and horse riding, while the Upper Paugussett State Forest offers extensive hiking and mountain bike paths, as well as fishing and boating opportunities.

-With a total surface area of 5,420 acres (21.93 km²), Candlewood Lake is Connecticut’s second-largest man-made reservoir, lying in Fairfield and Litchfield counties.
+With a total surface area of 5,420 acres (21.93 km²), Candlewood Lake is Connecticut’s largest lake, lying in Fairfield and Litchfield counties.
 Five towns surround this beautiful lake, making it a popular summer getaway for locals.
 Because of its outstanding recreational opportunities, it is possibly the most well-known lake in the state.

 Swimming, boating, fishing, and boarding are examples of these activities.
 Many people come to the lake to scuba dive and see the 18th-century underwater buildings and pathways.
 Some people also come to jump off the 7.6-meter-high Chicken Rock into the ocean.
 Candlewood Lake is known for its smallmouth bass, but it also has walleye, trout, crappie, perch, sunfish, catfish, chain pickerel, and largemouth bass.